 |Moving Average||A moving average trendline smoothens fluctuations by averaging a certain number of data points and using it in the trendline.|

-Read More: How to Calculate Trend Analysis in Excel (3 Easy Methods)
+Read More: How to Extrapolate a Graph in Excel

 3. Extrapolate Trendline with FORECAST Function